tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 - Tom: Volunteered for the backend team.
 Installed Django and started working on task 3
 - Shivain: Volunteered for the frontend team.
 Installed Django and started working on task 1
 - Ryan: Volunteered for the frontend team.
 Installed Django and still getting familiar with Django
 - Francis: Volunteered for the backend team.
-Continued to resaerch for Django and database information
+Continued to research for Django and database information
 - Sangdong: Volunteered for the frontend team.
-Continued to reaserch for Django and webpage design
+Continued to research for Django and webpage design
 - Vignesh: Volunteered for the backend team.
 Installed Django and started working on task 3

 #### Date/ Location:
+March 1st/ BA3200 & Facebook Group (Online)
 #### Highlights:
+- Tom: Helped out a member with installing the new python.
+Worked on implementing database into backend
+- Shivain: Worked on creating a more detailed mockup.
+- Ryan: Helped out a member with installing the new python.
+Worked on creating a more detailed mockup.
+- Francis: Installed python and continued to research for Django and database information
+- Sangdong: Installed Django and continued to research for webpage design
+- Vignesh: Created a dummy landing page

+#### Date/ Location:
+March 2nd/ Facebook Group (Online)
+#### Highlights:
+- Tom: Continued to work on implementing database into backend
+- Shivain: Worked on creating landing page base on mockup
+- Ryan: Started working on the glossary for database
+- Francis: Started to work on building a connection between web crawler and Postgre database
+- Sangdong: Started to work on creating other webpages for the tutorial
+- Vignesh: Helped with implementing database into backend

+#### Date/ Location:
+March 3rd/ Facebook Group (Online)
+#### Highlights:
-- Tom: .
+- Tom: Continued to work on implementing database into backend
-- Shivain: .
+- Shivain: Completed new landing page
-- Ryan: .
+- Ryan: Continued to work on glossary
-- Francis: .
+- Francis: Continued to work on building a connection between web crawler and Postgre database
-- Sangdong: .
+- Sangdong: Continued to work on creating webpages
-- Vignesh: .
+- Vignesh: Continued to work on implementing database

 **Description of how you used GitHub issue management system (e.g. naming conventions, labels, team's conventions, etc.)**
 We would each create our own private branch and would do a pull request with user story that it solved.